Build MCP Servers: Using the FastMCP Library

 from fastmcp import FastMCP

-from fastmcp.server.openapi import RouteMap, MCPType
+from fastmcp.server.providers.openapi import RouteMap, MCPType

 client = httpx.AsyncClient(base_url="https://api.apis.guru/v2")